thecodearcher/twilio-verify-phone-number-verification/readme.md

 ![](https://paper-attachments.dropbox.com/s_F2A8B2F68E4E7251C0E01BC69920BEB8CE8E4B362D8D4BA952FACA12F8136664_1573634680020_Screenshot+from+2019-11-13+09-44-21.png)

-Now, go ahead and fill out the form after submitting the form you will be sent a OTP code which you are to use in filling the form in the page you were redirected to.
+Fill out the registration form to trigger a OTP code to be sent.
+You will use this code in filling out the form in the page you were redirected to.

 ![](https://paper-attachments.dropbox.com/s_F2A8B2F68E4E7251C0E01BC69920BEB8CE8E4B362D8D4BA952FACA12F8136664_1573634963714_Peek+2019-11-13+09-48.gif)